-Previous Key Recommended Action
+Previous Key Recommended Actions

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Climate Change and health Work to collate data on the impact of climate change on Vector Borne disease and incorporate into the next round on National Determined Contributions and National Climate Change Action Plans Q4 2025 Deliverable not yet due
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Climate Change and health Work to collate data on the impact of climate change on Vector Borne disease and incorporate into the next round on National Determined Contributions and National Climate Change Action Plans Q4 2025 Deliverable not yet due NTDs Work to implement preventive chemotherapy for lymphatic filariasis, onchocerciasis, schistosomiasis, soil transmitted helminths and trachoma and reach WHO targets Q4 2025 The country is planning MDA for onchocerciasis in June 2025 and preparations are ongoing.
+No funds are available for schistosomiasis MDAs and the country is working on resource mobilization.
+Trachoma is under surveillance and the elimination dossier was submitted to WHO and is awaiting for feedback.
+NTDs Submit data to the AUC on the national Budget Allocated to NTDs Q4 2025 Deliverable not yet due